dlab-berkeley/R-Machine-Learning-Legacy/README.md

 1. Launch the RStudio software.

-2. Use the file navigator to find the `Machine-Learning-with-tidymodels` folder you downloaded from Github.
+2. Use the file navigator to find the `R-Machine-Learning` folder you downloaded from Github.

 3. Open up the file corresponding to the part of the workshop you're attending.